murphe5/test-guide/bootstrapRejoinIssues.md

      - Error filling in template 'config.yml.erb' (line 8: Can't find link 'arbitrator')

 ```
+This is a bug in those releases.
+It will be addressed in a coming release.

 ## Triage (Required)

  Complete the required triage for MySQL

 ## Procedure
-This is a bug in those releases.
-It will be addressed in a coming release.
-In the meanwhile, it may be necessary to perform these steps manually:
+ Follow these steps to avoid the issue:

 For **bootstrapping**, you must use the manual bootstrap instructions to restore access to the cluster.:
   - [ ] [MySQL 1.9](http://docs.pivotal.io/p-mysql/1-9/bootstrapping.html#manual-bootstrap)